-- Mix masa with chicken or vegetable stock and salt, mix until a smooth consistency is achieved.
+- Combine masa with chicken or vegetable stock and salt and mix until a you achieve a smooth consistency.

-- Put about 3 tbsp of masa in center of each corn husk, using extra husk if needed for more surface area.
+- Put about 3 tablespoons of masa in the center of each corn husk.

-- Flatten out masa leaving about an inch of space on all sides of husk to ensure all masa is covered when rolled.
+- Flatten out masa, leaving about an inch of space on all sides of the husk to ensure that all the masa will be covered when rolled.

-- Place 1 tbsp filling in each husk.
+- Place 1 tablespoon of your filling in each husk.

-- Fold one end of husk over to the other side in a rolling motion, fold ends inward.
+- Fold one end of the husk over to the other side in a rolling motion, folding the ends inward.

 - Roll like a burrito, making sure each end is tightly sealed.

-- Stack tamales in microwave safe bowl, cover in plastic wrap.
+- Stack tamales in microwave-safe bowl, then cover in plastic wrap.

-- Place bowl in microwave and cook for 6-8 minutes, checking after first 6 minutes for appropriate firmness.
+- Place the bowl in the microwave and cook for 6-8 minutes, checking after first 6 minutes for appropriate firmness.